 To read more about Landed’s perspective on teacher pay, check out our guest blog post on Why Raising Teacher Pay Matters and Jess Zhao’s piece, Simple Math: Why Teacher Homeownership is Essential to Improving Schools.

 7. Landed is not only for first-time homebuyers.

 Already own a home?
 Not a problem!
 Landed will happily work with any eligible educator, regardless of their current housing status.

-If you’re interested in selling your current property and buying a new property with Landed support, Landed is happy to match you with one of our fantastic partner real estate agents who can both list your current property and help you buy a new home.
+If you’re interested in selling your current property and buying a new property with Landed's program, Landed is happy to match you with one of our fantastic partner real estate agents who can both list your current property and help you buy a new home.

-If you would like to keep your current home as an investment property and purchase a new property for your primary residence using Landed’s support, that’s also fine!
+If you would like to keep your current home as an investment property and purchase a new property for your primary residence using Landed's program, that’s also fine!